AlonCang/Local/DarkestDark/Daily Report.md

 		- QUESTION: Is the cref thingy you did considered as documentation? im not familiar with the format and im not sure what these words mean.
 			- How do i read this?
 			- What is yield?
 From what i read it can be used in place of a foreach statement, but only in situations that fit into how it works specifically. wtf?
+				- Can only be use with IEnumerable.
+				- Will return 1 element from the IEnumerable at a time.
+Used with reference types
 			- You changed the functions from lists into IEnumerables.
 Why?

 Saturday 20/06/2020: